 The RTI Runaround: Deflecting Accountability

-This raises a fundamental question: If the posting is done by the government, why is the department “running away” from the matter by transferring it to lower-level officials who claim they have no authority over the decision?
+This raises a fundamental question.
+If the government posts Rangers, why does the department transfer the RTI to lower-level officials?
+Those officials then claim they lack authority over the decision.

 The Right to Reason: A Violated Principle

-Section 4(1)(d) of the RTI Act 2005 makes it obligatory for every public authority to provide the reasons for its administrative or quasi-judicial decisions to affected parties.
-In this case, the department has failed to justify:
+Section 4(1)(d) of the RTI Act 2005 obligates every public authority to provide reasons for administrative or quasi-judicial decisions.
+In this case, the department has failed to explain key points.
+For example, it has not justified:

 The Strategic Silence of the PIO

-Despite a second appeal, the requested information—including the names of Rangers currently without a range and the specific demand letters for Baki Range—remains elusive.
-By transferring the RTI and providing vague reports, the Public Information Officer (PIO) is potentially violating Section 7(1), which mandates the supply of information within 30 days.
+Despite a second appeal, the PIO has not shared the requested information.
+This includes the names of Rangers currently without a range and the specific demand letters for Baki Range.
+Moreover, the office keeps transferring the RTI and issuing vague replies.
+As a result, the Public Information Officer (PIO) may be violating Section 7(1), which requires a reply within 30 days.

 “Right to reason is an indispensable part of a sound administrative system.
 Silence in the face of such a glaring policy violation suggests a deliberate attempt to protect ‘plum postings’ rather than adhere to the law.”